GuildOfWeavers/AirAssembly/README.md

 `ProvingContext` exposes the following methods:

-* **generateExecutionTrace**(seed?: `bigint[]`): `Matrix`</br>
+* **generateExecutionTrace**(): `Matrix`</br>
   Generates an execution trace for a computation.
-The `seed` parameter must be provided only if the seed vector is used in the main export expression of the computation's AirAssembly definition.
 The return value is a [matrix](https://github.com/GuildOfWeavers/galois#matrixes) where each row corresponds to a dynamic register, and every column corresponds to a step in a computation (i.e. the number of columns will be equal to the length of the execution trace).

 * **evaluateTransitionConstraints**(tracePolys: `Matrix`): `Matrix`</br>
   Evaluates transition constraints for a computation.
 The `tracePolys` parameter is a [matrix](https://github.com/GuildOfWeavers/galois#matrixes) where each row represents a polynomial interpolated from a corresponding register of the execution trace.
 The return value is a [matrix](https://github.com/GuildOfWeavers/galois#matrixes) where each row represents a transition constraint evaluated over the composition domain.